 - Which licenses are accepted?

-Licenses and certificates corresponding to the Italian program and containing the verification of the state are accepted by the Italian authorities.
+Licenses and certificates corresponding to the Italy program and containing the verification of the state are accepted by the Italy authorities.
 The VHF license is obligatory, as well.

 Most of the RYA licenses are accepted (www.rya.org.uk) for sailing in Italy territorial waters.

 - Is my license valid for a bareboat charter?

 In case you possess any kind of a sailing license please be sure to send it to us via email, so that we can check its validity with the charter agency as well as the Italy authorities before chartering a vessel.